farhan-a3/EECS4413-ecommerce-project/README.md

 - `backend/` – Node.js + Express API using **Prisma** and a database
 - `frontend/` – React (Vite) single-page app that talks to the backend

+## Requirements
+- Node.js 22.x (uses npm lockfileVersion: 3, so use a recent npm)

 ---

 ## 1. Clone the repository